Frequently Asked Questions

 Is therapy right for me?

 People come to therapy for all sorts of reasons.
-A person may simply want to learn more about themself, or they might be facing a stressful situation requiring help with their coping.
-Therapy is about healing, growth, and thriving.
+A person may decide, “I just want to learn more about myself,” or they might be seeking professional help for sadness, grief or health anxiety.
+Therapy is about healing, growth and thriving.
 Oftentimes, stress comes from work, school, family life, cultural and ancestral burdens, or a change in physical health.
-Some people have had chronic stress and want to cope more skillfully or simply have a listening ear.
-Therapy is a dedicated time where you can process complicated emotions, practice new coping strategies, and learn more about yourself.
+Therapy can be a place to speak what feels unspeakable, even when one may feel lost or life feels meaningless.
+Adam Lang Counseling Services offers specialized, evidence-based talk therapy for life’s existential issues.

 If you think therapy might be a next step for you, and you live in Massachusetts, I can offer a free 15-minute consultation.